Naren-Sridharan/Cross-Domain-Sentiment-Analysis/README.md

 1. Load review-class list
 2. X = np array of documents - documents created but joining all tokens
 3. Y = np array of classes
-4. Use CountVectorizer from sklearn and fit the cocabulary for the documents and obtain document vectors
+4. Use CountVectorizer from sklearn and fit the vocabulary for the documents and obtain document vectors
 5. Find info-gain and chi-square test scores for the words (features) and take the top 1000 (select_count)
 6. Find list of common top features and save them to _\_.selected_features.pickle_